proycon/clam/docs/source/serviceconfiguration.rst

    OAUTH_CLIENT_ID = "some_client_id"
    OAUTH_CLIENT_SECRET = "donotsharewithanyone"

+Your identity provider will also ask your for a redirect URL, use the ``/login`` endpoint of your CLAM webservice there.

 Note that OAuth2 by definition requires HTTPS, therefore, it can not be used with the built-in webserver but requires being embedded in a webserver such as Apache2, with SSL support.